lf-edge/eve/docs/BIOS-FIRMWARE.md

 EVE helps managing layers #2 and #3 and leaves #1 to the operator.
-In general, as long as firmware can be derived from u-boot -- EVE can manage it by carrying all the extra firmware blobs in its UEFI compliant exfat partiotion (UEFI doesn't mind if extra files are present in that partition).
+In general, as long as firmware can be derived from u-boot -- EVE can manage it by carrying all the extra firmware blobs in its UEFI compliant exfat partition (UEFI doesn't mind if extra files are present in that partition).

 On ARM boards EVE leverages u-boot to provide UEFI environment and fill out SMBIOS